-In the 2022-2023 year, ten site inspections were conducted by an authorised veterinary inspector appointed under the Act.
-Panel members accompanied the inspector during nine of the ten site inspections (Appendix C).
-Reports from all ten inspections were presented to the full Panel for review and any additional feedback.
+In the 2023-2024-year seventeen (17) site inspections were conducted by an inspector appointed under the Act.
+Panel members accompanied the inspector during nine of the seventeen site inspections (Appendix C).
+Reports from ten of the seventeen inspections have been presented to the full Panel for review and any additional feedback.

-2.10 Policies and Guidelines
+Policies and Guidelines

-The Panel and NSW DPI produce policies and guidelines to aid researchers, AECs, research establishments, animal suppliers and members of the broader community to understand and comply with the requirements of the animal research legislation.
+The Panel and the department produce policies and guidelines to aid researchers, AECs, research establishments, animal suppliers and members of the broader community to understand and comply with the requirements of the animal research legislation.
 These documents can be found by following the links from the, Animal Ethics Infolink website (see Appendix G for a list of guidelines and policies).
+In 2023-24 the Panel embarked on a complete audit and review of all policies and guidelines for currency.

 Policies and guidelines are developed or revised to fill needs identified by the Panel.

-In 2022-23 two guidelines were revised:
+In 2023-24 five guidelines were reviewed and revised: